Mohamed ElBaradei: Possible presidential candidacy

 ElBaradei's name was circulated by opposition groups from 2009 to 2012 as a possible candidate to succeed President Hosni Mubarak in Egypt's highest executive position when his name was suggested by Mohamed Hassanein Heikal.

 ElBaradei did not make any clear statements regarding his intentions to run for the office; however, he has demanded that certain conditions be met to ensure fair elections accompanied by changes to the constitution that will allow more freedom for independent candidates before he would actually consider running for the presidency.
 Several opposition groups have endorsed him, considering him a neutral figure who could transition the country to greater democracy.

 On 24 February 2010, ElBaradei met with several opposition leaders and notable intellectuals at his home in Cairo.
 The meeting was concluded with an announcement for the formation of a new non-party-political movement called the "National Association for Change."
 The movement aims for general reforms in the political scene and mainly article 76 of the Egyptian constitution, which places restrictions on free presidential elections, especially when it comes to independent candidates.
 The banned political group, the Muslim Brotherhood, was represented at the meeting by one of its key figures; however, its stand in accepting a non-member of its group as a representative is still unclear.
 It is also unknown whether Amr Moussa, the head of the Arab League who met with ElBaradei a day earlier, will be part of the new movement.

 On 7 March 2011 it was announced that ElBaradei intended to run for the presidential elections, this intention was later clearly stated in a live interview by ElBaradei to the ON TV channel 10 March 2011.

 On 14 January 2012 ElBaradei declared he would not run for president.

 On 4 July 2013 ElBaradei was mentioned as a favorite to head a transitional Egyptian government amid the 2013 Egyptian coup d'état as the prime minister.

 President of Constitution Party

-On 28 April 2012, ElBaradei launched the Constitution Party (DL).
+On 28 April 2012, ElBaradei launched the Constitution Party.
 This date was too late to allow him to run for the presidency.
 The party claims itself as liberal, in order to protect and promote the principles and objectives of the 25 January 2011 Revolution according to liberal ideals.
 ElBaradei became a prominent figure of the Egyptian opposition.
-On 24 November, DL formed together with the secular parties the National Salvation Front, a coalition of the primary opposition parties against President Mohamed Morsi's decrees.
+On 24 November, the party, together with secular parties, formed the National Salvation Front, a coalition of the primary opposition parties against President Mohamed Morsi's decrees.
 On 5 December 2012, he became the coordinator of National Salvation Front.
+He resigned as head of the party in July 2013.